-Never as before, in this period of lockdown and reduced sociality, board games are back in vogue.
+Never as before, in the years of the pandemic and reduced sociality, board games have been back in vogue.
 And what does Monopoly have in common with the Goose game?
-That before starting, one must read the instructions.
+Before starting, one must read the instructions.
 In fact, as soon as the readers open a book like Rayuela, they will be faced with an unusual note: instructions for playing with the novel.

 A narrative threesome

 There are two possible ways to read Rayuela, warns its author, the Argentinian writer Julio Cortázar.
-The first is to read the novel as if it were a normal book, and therefore from beginning to end.
-The second is to begin reading from chapter 73, and from there follow the instructions of the writer himself.
+The first is to read the novel as if it were a regular book, and therefore from beginning to end.
+The second is to begin reading from chapter 73 and, from there, follow the instructions of the writer himself.
 A treasure hunt, an enigma, a counter-novel: a game.

 Looking for the center

-The novel’s protagonist’s (a student called Horacio Oliveira) main goal is to find two things.
-Maga, a feminine mysterious character, and the center.
+The novel’s protagonist’s (a student called Horacio Oliveira) primary goal is to find two things.
+Maga, a mysterious feminine character, and the center.
 The center is the point where reality can be reinvented.
 But to be rethought, reality must first be destroyed.
 That is why a continuous implosion of the coordinates of time and space takes place in the novel.

 A surrealistic time and space

 Whether it’s the soft clocks of Salvador Dalí’s La persistència de la memòria or the almost three-dimensional and multi-perspective movement of Umberto Boccioni‘s The City Rises in the art field.
 Whether it’s the Joycean stream of consciousness in literature or jazz improvisation in music.
 What is certain is that, at the beginning of the XX century, linear time breaks down, dissolves, and explodes.